BlueGummi/charmos/README.md

 - [ ] we can reserve something like IRQs 200-223 or whatever...

+- [ ] free functions for devices and other structs

 ### "The Basics"

 - [x] gdt + idt